appcircleio/appcircle-android-saucelabs-component/README.md

 - `AC_SL_CONFIG_PATH`: Path to the Sauce Labs configuration file.
 Check [saucectl](https://docs.saucelabs.com/dev/cli/saucectl/run/#--config) documentation for the option detail.
 - `AC_SL_USERNAME`: Sauce Labs username.
 - `AC_SL_ACCESS_KEY`: Sauce Labs access key.
-- `AC_RUN_ONLY_VIA_CONFIG`: Whether to run only using the configuration file.
+- `AC_SL_RUN_ONLY_VIA_CONFIG`: Whether to run only using the configuration file.
 If you select this field as `true`, you will not need to fill in the following options.
 - `AC_SL_REGION`: Specifies the Sauce Labs data center through which tests will run.
 Check [saucectl](https://docs.saucelabs.com/dev/cli/saucectl/run/#--region) documentation for the option detail.

 ### Optional